Hermínio Pinzetta: Beatification process

 Bishop Benedito Zorzi began the initial steps for the beatification process on 10 January 1980 while the Provincial Chapter for the Brazilian Capuchins (held from 26 to 30 August 2002) saw them vote in favor to ask for the cause's introduction and to ask to be able to manage it.
-The Congregation for the Causes of Saints titled Pinzetta as a Servant of God in 2009 after issuing the formal "nihil obstat" (no objections to the cause) decree which enabled for it to open in the Caxias do Sul diocese.
-The diocesan process was launched on 13 April 2011 and was concluded on 1 October 2012 after having interviewed 51 people and collecting 1500 pages of documentation.
-The documentation was delivered to the C.C.S. in Rome in 2012 and the C.C.S. later issued a decree on 3 May 2013 validating the process as having complied with their regulations for holding diocesan processes.

-Nine theologians issued a unanimous approval for their cause on 5 June 2018 while the C.C.S. cardinal and bishop members also confirmed their approval on 7 May 2019.
-Pinzetta became titled as Venerable on 13 May 2019 after Pope Francis signed a decree that acknowledged that Pinzetta had led a life in which he practiced heroic virtue consistently throughout.

-The current postulator for this cause is the Capuchin friar Carlo Calloni.
+The Congregation for the Causes of Saints titled Pinzetta as a Servant of God in 2009 after issuing the formal nihil obstat ("no objections") which enabled for it to open in the Caxias do Sul diocese.
+The diocesan process was launched on 13 April 2011 and was concluded on 1 October 2012.
+The Congregation validated the process on 3 May 2013.
+Pinzetta became titled as venerable on 13 May 2019 after Pope Francis signed a decree that acknowledged that Pinzetta had led a life in which he practiced heroic virtue.
+The postulator for this cause is Carlo Calloni OFMCap.